timjansen/sparkplug.js/README.md

 Sparkplug.js has some limitations:
 * All AMD modules <strong>should define an id</strong>, because sparkplug.js does not know file names.
-To include anonymous modules without id, see the Troubleshooting section below.
+To include anonymous modules without id, see the Troublemakers section below.
 * sparkplug.js will not load files given to <code>require()</code>, only modules that called <code>define()</code> with their id
 * sparkplug.js does not load/initialize asynchronously.